-Figure A.2 Search Path for an Executable-Dependent Configuration File
+Figure A.2 Search Path for an Executable-Dependent Configuration File warning is generated and GemStone relies on the system-wide configuration file for configuration parameters.

 If GEMSTONE_EXE_CONF is defined, GemStone first looks to see if it points to a directory.